SaiKrishnaMohan7/Playground/k8s/README.md

         - Front-End of the k8s control plane
         - All chatter between all components happens through the API Server that sits on the master (kubectl talks to the API Server!)
         - Main implementation of the kube-api
+        - **Duties**:
+          - Authenticate user
+          - Validate Request
+          - Update etcd and inform user of action (get pod for example)
+          - Scheduler sees there's a pod with no home so it places the pod on the approrpiate node and informs the kube-api-server
+          - Update Etcd
+          - KubeAPI server let's Kubelet know that talks to the Container runtime to deploy the image and reports back to kubeAPI server

       - _etcd cluster (cluster state management)_
         - Cluster state config, service discovery (coreDNS running in kube-system ns on the master, part of the control plane; Single process; Three pods managed by a reelicaSet)